Garage Acoustic Panels: Soundproofing on a Budget

 The back wall (behind your listening or playing position) benefits from scattered absorption.
 Don’t cover it completely, though.
 Some diffusion (sound scattering) creates a more natural sound than total absorption.
 Alternate panels with hard surfaces, or leave some wall exposed.

 For garage doors, focus treatment on the upper half where sound reflects most.
 You can hang blankets on a track system that lets you open them when you need garage door access and close them when you’re working.
+When the weather’s nice, consider installing a screen door to maintain airflow while keeping the main door open during practice sessions.

 What About Bass Frequencies?